Fimeg/CoquetteMobile/README.md

 **⚠️ DEVELOPMENT SOFTWARE - HIGHLY EXPERIMENTAL ⚠️**

+**Your data.
+Your models.
+Your control.**

-A privacy-first Android AI assistant with complete operational transparency through the revolutionary "Evolving Thought Bubble" interface.
+A privacy-first Android AI assistant built on principles of **data sovereignty** and **technological autonomy**.
+Features complete operational transparency through the revolutionary "Evolving Thought Bubble" interface - because you deserve to understand exactly how your AI assistant works.

 **🚧 Current Status: Active Development**
 - This software is in early development and contains bugs